-Measurable Goal 1c MoDOT will track the number of post-construction Bl during the reporting cycle.
-MPs constructed Purpose Statement Tracking the number of post-construction BMF understanding of the types of projects MoDOT is MoDOT's program for post construction BMPs is beir letting and how Intended Outcome The intended outcome is to identify the number of post-construction BMPs constructed in a given year.
-This goal will be evaluated on an annual basis with an intended goal of BMPs being constructed for 60% of the new development or redevelopment projects evaluated within the reporting cycle.
-Annual Performance How many post-construction BMPs were constructed during the reporting cycle? {Number of BMPs & type & job number} 3 Progress Satisfied: Yes:⊠ No:□ Explanation MoDOT documents and tracks post construction BMPs in it Transportation Management System (TMS) program.
-BMPs are entered during the NEPA/project development process and tracked until construction is complete.
-In 2021, 3 detention basins were constructed under project J8P0588I, Christina County Route 14.
+Measurable MoDOT will report the number of projects evaluated d within the TS4 Goal 1b area for post-construction BMPs in the reporting cycle Purpose Statement Tracking the number of projects evaluated for post-construction BMPs provides an understanding of the types of projects MoDOT is letting and how MoDOT's program for post construction BMPs is being applied.
+Intended Outcome The intended outcome is to identify the number of projects that are evaluated for post-construction BMPs.
+This goal will be evaluated on an annual basis with an intended outcome of 100% of the projects within the TS4 area are evaluated for post-construction BMPs.
+Annual Performance How many projects were evaluated for post-construction BMPs?
+Potential New Developments Potential Redevelopments Maintenance Less than the one-acre threshold Other projects {describe} Progress Satisfied: Yes: No: Explanation